Car Insurance Quotes Without Personal Information

 You might worry your address is a little personal to share, but it makes a difference in how much you pay for your car insurance.
 The amount of crime or traffic in an area is calculated into your quote, and if you live in an apartment, you will generally pay more than someone living in a house.
 If you live and work outside the city limits, you’ll save compared to city-dwellers who live in areas with more car accidents.
 People who are married generally pay less for their insurance, as well.

 There are other factors about where you live that might make you decide to opt for more coverage.
-If there are a lot of hailstorms or tornadoes, you might want coverage to protect your car from getting coverage.
+If there are a lot of hailstorms or tornadoes, you might want coverage to protect your car from natural disasters.
 You might not care about having a few little dents in your car, but when it’s time to sell it, you’ll wish you’d been covered.
 Cosmetic damage can make quite a difference to the value of your vehicle.

 What to know when comparing your quotes